Faulconbridge railway station

-Faulconbridge railway station is located on the Main Western line in New South Wales, Australia.
+Faulconbridge railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Faulconbridge opening on 15 March 1877.

+History

-In April 2021 the station was upgraded and received two new lifts and platform tactiles.
+In April 2021, the station was upgraded and received two new lifts and platform tactiles.

-Platforms & services
+Platforms and services

 Faulconbridge has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate two routes via Faulconbridge station:
+Blue Mountains Transit operates two bus routes via Faulconbridge station, under contract to Transport for NSW: